gitjeff05/jupyterlab-minimalist-image/README.md

 Note, you may have to use `localhost` instead of the `127.0.0.1` if the domain on your generated certificate used `localhost` as the domain (devcert does not support creating certificate authorities with `127.0.0.1`).

+See the [readme in the cert folder](https://github.com/gitjeff05/jupyterlab-minimalist-image/blob/master/cert/app.mjs) for more info on generating self-signed certificates for local development.

 ## Feedback

 Any feedback is most welcome.
-Please feel free to open an issue or pull request if you would like to see any additional functionality or additional kernels added.
+Please feel free to [open an issue](https://github.com/gitjeff05/jupyterlab-minimalist-image/issues) or pull request if you would like to see any additional functionality or additional kernels added.